Any curriculum enquiries can be directed to:

 What is The Valley aiming to achieve through its curriculum?

-- To provide an outstanding education, which is personalised to the need of each student
+- To provide an outstanding education, which is personalised to the needs of each student

 - To provide a calm, learning focused environment, which is safe, caring and nurturing